InstaPy/instapy-research/gui_roadmap/README.md

 _Example:_
 Neither the Webserver nor the GUI knows about the function `follow_users_follower()`.
 They also dont know anything about the signature of this function.
-There will be one json or yaml configuration file which will looks like the following: _(alot of properties might be missing here, just to get an idea)_
+There will be one json or yaml configuration file which will look like the following: _(alot of properties might be missing here, just to get an idea)_
 ```json
 {
 	"methods": [